JakePeralta7/CyberSecurity/Challenges/Forensics/Hard Disk/Stacy/readme.md

 Instructions:
 >Download the file stacy.tar.gz

->Extract it in a SIFT machine with the foolowing command: tar -xf stacy.tar.gz
+>Extract it in a SIFT machine with the command: tar -xf stacy.tar.gz

 >Investigate the output file (called image.dd)